Home Business and CommerceBusiness Emergencies & How To Deal With Them

 A Critical Employee Leaves

-The problem that many businesses face when a critical employee leaves is that they are left with no one else who can do that job.
+The problem that many businesses face when a critical employee leaves is that they find no one else can do that job.
 This is a major issue because it can cause all sorts of problems from lowering productivity to delays in getting out products.

 Whenever possible, it’s best not to allow yourself to get into this position, which can also happen when a vital employee goes off sick or moves to another role.
-To avoid this issue, you must ensure that responsibilities are shared amongst your team, and not all given to a single person.
+To avoid this issue, you must ensure that you share responsibilities amongst your team, and not give them all to a single person.
 Additionally, investing in training that will help at least two other team members be able to step in and do a mission-critical role means you will never get left in the lurch like this.

 A Vital Supplier Shuts Down